Published on January 23rd, 2015 | by Ruben0

 - Moscatel Oro Los Cuartillos and Moscatel Viejo Los Cuartillos

-Since 2014, Primitivo Collantes also produces a white table wine Vino Matalian, from Palomino grapes.
+Since 2014, Primitivo Collantes also produces a white table wine Vino Matalian and the barrel aged Socaire, both from Palomino grapes.
+The latest addition is Tivo, a wine from the nearly extinct varietal Uva Rey.
 They are also respected for their wine vinegar.

 Calle J. Canalejas 51

 11130 Chiclana de la Frontera